-- 1. A PRELIMINARY MEETING will be held on Tuesday September 17th at 2:30pm in Burnside Hall, Room 426.
-We will introduce the course, distribute preparatory reading material and a pre-field trip exercise, cover health and safety issues including allergies, and answer any questions about logistics.
-It is essential that you attend.
-If you cannot attend, please contact Prof. Rhemtulla (jeanine.rhemtulla@mcgill.ca) prior to the meeting to make alternate arrangements or you may be dropped from the course. - 2.
-Field trip departure will be from the Roddick Gates (McGill) at 8am, Friday September 27th (please arrive at 7:45am).
+- 1. A PRELIMINARY MEETING will be held on Wednesday, September 19th at 5:30pm in Burnside Hall, Room 306.
+The instructors will introduce the course, distribute preparatory reading material and a pre-field trip exercise, cover health and safety issues including allergies, and answer any questions about logistics.
+It is essential that you attend. - 2.
+Field trip departure will be from the Roddick Gates (McGill) at 8am, Friday, September 28th.
 This first day of the field school includes a number of stops to study landscapes and land uses along the road from Montreal to Sutton.
 Bring a lunch bag.
-Arrival at Sutton will be around 6 pm at Hotel Horizon (297 Maple Street) in time for dinner.
-The telephone number at the hotel FOR EMERGENCY USE ONLY is: 450-538-3212. - 3.
+Arrival at Sutton will be around 6 pm at Hotel Le Montagnard (264 Maple Street) in time for dinner.
+The telephone number at the hotel FOR EMERGENCY USE ONLY is: 450-538-9966. - 3.
 The second day, Saturday, is devoted to an intense program of field activities at various locations in the Sutton River valley.
-Students will measure stream discharge, study the distribution of gravel sizes on the stream bed, survey channel cross-sectional shapes, measure soil profiles, study human landscape change and impacts, core trees, and describe plant succession. - 4.
+Students will measure stream discharge, study the distribution of gravel sizes on the stream bed, survey channel cross-sectional shapes, measure soil profiles, study human landscape change and impacts, and describe plant succession. - 4.
 Sunday morning and early afternoon will be spent undertaking a final field activity regarding tourism, completing data analysis and field reports and discussing results.
 The bus will then return students to Roddick Gates before 6:00 p.m.
 All work must be handed in before the end of this day.
 This is a pass/fail course.